Social contribution

 STRATEGIC PARTNERSHIPS

-These multi-year partnerships are established to support capacity and capability build of partner organisations, including the Woodside Development Fund.
+These multi-year partnerships are established to support capacity and capability build of partner organisations (not including employee time).

 PHILANTHROPY

-Provided through corporate donations and small grants in host communities.
+Provided through corporate donations and small grants in host communities (not including employee time).

 VOLUNTEERING